danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 In light of these observations, this study aims to delve into the reasons behind employees' inconsistent adherence to the IT investment process and propose strategies to improve compliance.
 The ensuing report will thoroughly investigate the complexities of this case before using the rich qualitative data generated for experiments in the field of NLP in the penultimate chapter.

 ## Literature Review
 This literature review will delve into three key areas pertinent to this study: IT Investment Governance, Ethnomethodology, and Affinity Diagrams.
 The analysis of these topics aims to build a theoretical underpinning for understanding the complexities of IT investment in the public sector and how ethnomethodological research and affinity diagrams can help derive valuable insights into this intricate process.
-Let's begin by unpacking the first concept, Information Technology Investment Governance.
+Let's begin by unpacking the first concept, Information Technology Investment Governance

 ### IT Investment Governance